MrAlek/AWPercentDrivenInteractiveTransition/README.md

 ## Demo

-If you wanna se a demo of this drop-in replacement class in action, check out my blog post on Interactive Custom Container View Transitions (TBA).
+If you wanna se a demo of this drop-in replacement class in action, check out my blog post on [Interactive Custom Container View Controller Transitions](http://www.iosnomad.com/blog/2014/5/12/interactive-custom-container-view-controller-transitions).

 ## Licence